-Common heart drug might dampen some autism symptomsDecember 11th, 2012 in Autism spectrum disorders /
+Common heart drug might dampen some autism symptomsDecember 11, 2012 by Serena Gordon, Healthday Reporter in Medicine & Health / Autism spectrum disorders

 (HealthDay)—A medication typically prescribed to control high blood pressure that's commonly referred to as a water pill may ease some of the symptoms of autism, researchers say.